Cashflo

 - Forbes ↗

-By going through a series of workshops both internally and with the founders, we aimed to understand Cashflo’s brand personality, target audience, mission, and goals.
-These workshops helped us clarify key product features and benefits, aligning them with user needs and expectations.
+By going through a series of workshops both internally and with our clients, we were able to understand Cashflo's brand personality, target audience, mission, and goals.
+These workshops helped us to clarify key product features and benefits, aligning them with user needs and expectations.

 Everyone initially came up with their own statements, but after some discussion we settled on the above problem statement to guide us through the rest of the project.